 Go for a life insurance settlement

-The only downside to a life insurance settlement is that it can take awhile to find a buyer and, even then, it may decide to not purchase your policy.
-You’re much more likely to sell your whole life insurance policy if you’re older, a smoker, or unhealthy, as the settlement company expects it will have to pay premiums for a shorter amount of time.
+The only downside to a life insurance settlement is that it can take a while to find a buyer and, even then, they may decide to not purchase your policy.
+You’re much more likely to sell your whole life insurance policy if you’re older, a smoker or unhealthy, as the settlement company expects it will have to pay premiums for a shorter amount of time.
 You also need to be careful if you use a broker to locate a settlement company because it will often take a cut of the payment.
 So, determine its rates before proceeding.

 You can surrender the policy to the insurer